 - RUNNER UP: BIOADVANCED All in 1 Rose Care

-- BEST BANG FOR THE BUCK: Miracle-Gro Water Soluble Bloom Booster Flower Food
+- BEST VALUE: Miracle-Gro Water Soluble Bloom Booster Flower Food

 - BEST FOR BLOOMS: JR Peters Jacks Classic Blossom Booster Fertilizer

 - BEST ORGANIC: Dr. Earth 703P Organic Acid Fertilizer

 - BEST FOR BLUE: Espoma GSUL6 Soil Acidifier

 What to Consider When Choosing the Best Fertilizer for Hydrangeas

 Like all plants, hydrangeas draw nutrients from water, sunlight, air, and soil, but not all soil contains the nutrients necessary for robust growth and flower development.
 That’s where hydrangea fertilizer can help.
 The best fertilizer for any individual hydrangea plant will depend on the gardener’s preferred method of delivering the fertilizer to the soil, and the condition of the existing soil.

 Hydrangea fertilizers come in three primary forms: liquid, granule, and compressed spikes.
 All three offer slightly different benefits.

 - Liquid: Available as either a concentrate for diluting with water or a ready-to-use product, liquid fertilizers are quickly absorbed by the plant’s roots and leaves for a fast boost of nutrients.
 Depending on the product, liquid fertilizers are either sprayed on the plant’s foliage or poured around the plant’s base.